Coweta-Fayette EMC Board of Directors

 This group gives each item on the agenda their full attention, looking into the future as best they can to make sure that the interests of over 61,000 other members and customers will benefit from their decisions.
 Most of them also keep up with high-demand careers, volunteer time through civic and professional organizations and are leaders in their churches and the community at large.

-J. Neal Shepard, Jr.- Board Vice Chairman, Coweta-Fayette EMC
+J. Neal Shepard, Jr.- Director/Board Chairman, Coweta-Fayette EMC

 Neal Shepard was an original director of the Coweta-Fayette Trust /Operation Round-Up Board in 1993-94.
 He has served on the Coweta-Fayette EMC Board of Directors representing Coweta County since November 1994.
 He was elected as Board Secretary-Treasurer in 2003 and served through October 2021 when he was elected to serve as Board Vice Chairman.
 He has served as the chairman of the board’s Finance Committee and is currently serving as Chairman of the board’s Policy & Public Relations Committee.
 He is also the Chairman of the EMC Gas Board (True Natural Gas) and serves on the board of Relyco Resources, Inc. Both are wholly owned subsidiaries of Coweta-Fayette EMC.

 He is Vice Chairman of Georgia Systems Operations Corporation that operates the power grid for the Cooperatives throughout the state of Georgia.
 Neal is also the delegate from GSOC to the Georgia EMC (GEMC) board of directors.